marcus-grant/notes/pcde-module22-content.md

 perform analysis on the JSON data with all its nested structures and particularly named keys.

+## Activity 22.1: Using DASK to Create Multiple Files in Parallel

+## Introduction to Activity 22.1

+In this activity, you will practice defining a pandas dataframe and then writing the contents to files in parallel by using the DASK library.

+## Instructions for Activity 22.1

+To complete this activity, follow these steps:

+1. In a Terminal window, run this command,
+   `pip install dask` to install the DASK library locally.
+    Provide a screenshot to show that you successfully installed DASK.
+2. Download the [Activity 22_1.py][pcde-act-22-1-dl] file and open it using VS Code.
+    Provide a screenshot to show that you opened the file correctly.
+3. In the `Activity 22_1.py` file, use the pandas DataFrame function to create a dataframe with two columns.
+    The first column, odd_num, will contain, as entries, all the odd numbers between 1 and 10.
+    The second column, even_num, will contain, as entries, all the even numbers between 1 and 10.
+    Assign this dataframe to the pandas_df variable.
+    Provide a screenshot to
+    show that you created the pandas_df dataframe correctly.
+4. In the `Activity 22_1.py` file, set the npartitions argument inside the from_pandas function equal to 2.
+    Provide a screenshot to show that you set the `npartitions` argument equal to 2.
+5. Run and debug your code in VS Code.
+    Provide a screenshot to show that you ran the code without any errors.
+6. In a Terminal window, navigate to the `activity22.1` folder.
+    List the files inside of the `activity22.1` folder.
+    Provide a screenshot to show that the `0.part` and `1.part` files are present inside of the `activity22.1` folder.
+7. In a Terminal window, use the `cat` command to visualize the contents of the `0.part` and `1.part` files.
+    Provide two screenshots.
+The first screenshot should show the contents of the `0.part` file.
+The second screenshot should show the contents of the `1.part file`.

+You have now completed this activity and practiced defining a pandas dataframe and writing the contents to files in parallel by using the DASK library.

+### Activity 22.1 Deliverable

+Your submission for this activity should be a Word document that includes the following screenshots, each labeled for the corresponding step:

+1. Provide a screenshot to show that you successfully installed DASK.
+2. Provide a screenshot to show that you opened the file correctly.
+3. Provide a screenshot to show that you create the `pandas_df` dataframe correctly.
+4. Provide a screenshot to show that you set the `npartitions` argument equal to 2.
+5. Provide a screenshot to show that you ran the code without any errors.
+6. Provide a screenshot to show that the `0.part` and `1.part` files are present inside of the `activity22.1` folder.
+7. Provide two screenshots.
+The first to show the contents of the `0.part` file.
+    The second to show the contents of the `1.part` file.

 ## References

 ### Web Links

 * [PCDE Emeritus Try-It Activity 22.1 Download][try-it-22-1]
 * [Archive.org][archive]
+* [PCDE Activity 22.1 Download][pcde-act-22-1-dl]

 <!-- Hidden References -->
 **TODO**: Add this archive to your own archive for reliable access.